tradej/content/tools/devassistant/tutorial.md

 Mind you that each language has different needs, so the assistants for Python look a little different than those for Perl.

+## The Basics

-In these tutorials, we will use the command-line interface, but the usage of the GUI is identical.
+To launch DevAssistant, either run the `da` (or `da-gui`) binaries, or find DevAssistant in your Applications menu.
+In these tutorials, we will use the command-line `da` binary, but the usage of the GUI is very much the same.
 However, at the moment, we discourage using the GUI for these reasons.

+If you are unsure what assistant to run, you can use the `--help` or `-h` flag, like this, or use the bash completion with the `TAB` key.
+You can add `--help` at any time to see what assistants and options are available:

+    $ da --help
+    You can either run assistants with:
+    da [--debug] {create,tweak,prepare,extras} [ASSISTANT [ARGUMENTS]] ...

+    Where:
+    create   used for creating new projects
+    tweak    used for working with existing projects prepare  used for preparing environment for upstream projects extras   used for performing custom tasks not related to a specific project You can shorten "create" to "crt", "tweak" to "twk" and "extras" to "extra".

+    Or you can run a custom action: da [--debug] [ACTION] [ARGUMENTS]

+    Available actions:
+    doc      Display documentation for a DAP package. help     Print detailed help.
+    pkg      Lets you interact with online DAPI service and your local DAP packages. version  Print version

-## Getting started with Flask
+## Getting Started with Flask

 Flask is a lightweight but robust Python web server, and it is perfect for creating a simple, mostly static home pages.
 If you want something bigger, you